-- Vein stripping: Two incisions (cuts) are made on the leg and the entire vein is pulled out through an incision near the groin.
+- Vein stripping: Two cuts (incisions) are made on the leg and the entire vein is pulled out through a cut near the groin.

-- Phlebectomy: Several small incisions (just a few millimeters wide) are made along the affected vein, which is then removed in several pieces.
+- Phlebectomy: Several small cuts (just a few millimeters wide) are made along the affected vein, which is then removed in several pieces.
 This technique is mainly used to treat smaller veins.

-Nowadays, varicose veins are often sealed off using heat because that is associated with a lower risk of complications than surgery is.
-This can be done in two ways:
+Nowadays, varicose veins are often sealed off using heat because that is less likely to cause complications than surgery is.
+They can be sealed off in two ways:

-- Radiofrequency ablation: A thin tube ( catheter) is inserted into the vein through a small cut (incision).
+- Radiofrequency ablation: A thin tube ( catheter) is inserted into the vein through a small cut.
 Then a transducer is guided into the catheter.
 The transducer sends out electromagnetic waves (radio waves).
 These waves produce heat that is used to seal off the veins.